cnsuhao/engine1/docs/Methodology/PatientMethodology.md

 Recommended Improvements
 ------------------------

-The %BioGears physiology engine is providing consistent and accurate physiology simulation, and its ability to simulate physiology for a generic representative of a population will improve as development continues.
-It is not within the scope of the current project for %BioGears to predictively simulate the physiology of a specific (or average) individual within a population, but the development of technologies that make %BioGears usable and extensible to the community also facilitate multiscale model development and can be leveraged for predictive simulation and thus clinical use.
+The physiology engine is providing consistent and accurate physiology simulation, and its ability to simulate physiology for a generic representative of a population will improve as development continues.
+It is not within the scope of the current project for the engine to predictively simulate the physiology of a specific (or average) individual within a population, but the development of technologies that make the engine usable and extensible to the community also facilitate multiscale model development and can be leveraged for predictive simulation and thus clinical use.

-One way to extend %BioGears for clinical use is to use data from sources such as electronic health records (EHRs), lab reports, fitness evaluations, or wearable sensors to create a personalized physiological profile.
-A tool could then translate the personal physiological profile into parameters that can inform the %BioGears physiology models within the systems' framework.
+One way to extend the engine for clinical use is to use data from sources such as electronic health records (EHRs), lab reports, fitness evaluations, or wearable sensors to create a personalized physiological profile.
+A tool could then translate the personal physiological profile into parameters that can inform the physiology models within the systems' framework.
 @anchor patient-appendices
 Appendices
 ==========